spectacular spectacular: paris travel blog

 Reading lifestyle blogs is one of my top guilty pleasures, but they often fail to capture the richness of the places they talk about.
 I want to know everything.
 I want to know that the air in Paris is perfume-and-and-bread-and-cigarette-scented; that everyone is so glamorous but in a very real woke-up-like-this way, with Chanel purses and swingy overcoats and no makeup except for bright red lipstick; that while New York has the hustle and bustle, Paris has languid afternoons at sidewalk cafés and a language of shared passions.

 So it's nice to just sit here, soaking in all of the energy that is Paris.
-I'm enchanted by everything around me—the café culture, the cobblestone streets, the tall cream-colored buildings with sloped roofs and pretty, ornate ironwork.
+I'm enchanted by everything around me—the café culture, the cobblestone streets, the tall cream-colored buildings with sloped rooftops and pretty, ornate ironwork.
 The way people actually walk around with whole baguettes tucked under their arms.

 Paris is so lively.
 I love it.
 I already think I could live here.